tianjingzhang/tianjingzhang.github.io/pages/1_homepage.md

 ### Awards

-* National Scholarship, 2020
+* National Scholarship, 2020 and 2021

-* Outstanding Students’ Scholarship of UESTC, 2019 and 2020
+* Outstanding Students’ Scholarship of UESTC, 2019, 2020 and 2021

 * Excellent class member of UESTC, 2019 and 2020